alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes

+## xx/xx/21 -  Eric Smith -    Version 3.2.5
+**Updates:**
+-

+**Bug Fixes:**
+-   Fixed error that ocurred when trying to save an edited row from a datatable that contained a time field

 ## 06/26/21 -  Eric Smith -    Version 3.2.4
 **Updates:**
 -   New Output Attribute for the Number of Rows Edited (Because even when no rows are edited, the OutputEditedRows attribute is not null)